DIY Supercharger Conversion with Intercooler for 948, 1098, 1275 A-series MG Midget, Austin Healey Sprite, and Morris Minor.

 A single inlet/outlet manifold not only dramatically reduces production cost, a savings we pass on to you; it enables an intercooled conversion that fits beneath the Spridget's sloping bonnet.

 While fitting an intercooler is optional, doing so provides a cooler, denser mixture and eliminates the need to retard the timing or dismantle the engine to install low-compression pistons.
-Potentially damaging back-firing, a significant concern with existing conversions that essentially bolt the supercharger to the head, is eliminated.
+A pre-heated intake charge and potentially damaging back-firing, significant concerns with existing conversions that bolt the supercharger directly to the head via a shallow plenum manifold, are eliminated.

-The same pulley combination may produce slightly greater boost at lower elevations, and of course internal engine modifications (and the condition of your engine) will yield varying results.
-Please use our contact form and we will post the figures you achieve in a table on this page.
+The same pulley combination may produce greater boost at lower elevations, and of course internal engine modifications and the condition of your engine will yield varying results.
+Please use our contact form and we will post the figures you achieve in a table available in the online instructions webpage.

-To get started, review the step-by-step online instructions, and visit our purchasing page to download free plans to fabricate the mild steel supercharger mounts, and to order an M45 supercharger manifold, SU HIF44 snorkel adapter, the thermostat housing adapter (if running a vertical flow radiator), and the 5-rib crankshaft and water pump pulleys required for the serpentine belt conversion.
+To get started, review the FAQs and step-by-step online instructions, and then visit our purchasing page to download free plans to fabricate the mild steel supercharger mounts, and to order an M45 supercharger manifold, SU HIF44 snorkel adapter, the thermostat housing adapter (if running a vertical flow or VW Rabbit radiator), and the 5-rib crankshaft and water pump pulleys required for the serpentine belt conversion.

-You can then run your car as usual, naturally aspirated, while completing the balance of the conversion in stages to suit your budget and time constraints.
+You can then run your car naturally aspirated while completing the balance of the conversion in stages to suit your budget and time constraints.